Alveolar Bone Preservation

 What Are the Steps in the Alveolar Bone Preservation Procedure?

-3. Cleaning and Debridement: After the tooth is removed, the dentist will thoroughly clean and debride the socket to remove any remaining debris or infection.
+3. Cleaning and Debridement: The extraction site is thoroughly cleaned to remove any debris or infection.

-5. Closure: The dentist will close the gum tissue over the socket using resorbable sutures (usually 4-0 chromic gut).
-In some cases, a collagen membrane may be placed over the graft material to hold the bone graft particles in place and to aid in healing.
+5. Closure: The dentist will close the gum tissue over the socket using resorbable sutures.
+A collagen membrane may also be placed to secure the graft.

 The alveolar bone preservation procedure is a straightforward and effective way to maintain as much bone as possible after a tooth extraction, which can provide a solid foundation for a future dental implant.
 If you have further questions about alveolar bone preservation, please contact us.